 Soft, fluid-filled cysts can develop on the front or back of the hand for no apparent reason.
 These are called ganglion cysts — the most common, benign (noncancerous), soft-tissue tumor of the hand and wrist.

-The following are the most common symptoms for ganglion cysts.
-However, each individual may experience symptoms differently.
-Symptoms may include:
+The following are the most common symptoms for ganglion cysts include:

 Wrist pain that is aggravated with repeated use or irritation